-Globalisation is one of the central challenges of our work and a megatrend that has affected the global economy fundamentally and sustainably.
+Globalisation is one of the central challenges of our work and a megatrend that has affected the global economy fundamentally and for the long-term.
 Accordingly, corporate structures, working areas and job specifications have changed.
-Different cultures, traditions and art work styles have met.
-Given this, it might surprise you that in business context any form of intercultural cooperation follows certain cross-cultural, globally valid psychological principles of action.
+Different cultures, technology traditions and working styles come together.
+Given this, it might surprise you that in business contexts any form of intercultural cooperation follows certain cross-cultural, globally valid psychological principles of action.

-In addition to culture-specific content, it is primarily these global met competencies that enable the leadership and professionals to be in a position to develop their existing individual, social, technical and strategic core competencies confidently and successfully in an intercultural context.
-This is a critical entrepreneurial advantage that can be used through specific intercultural competence development for oneself.
+In addition to culture-specific content, it is primarily these global meta competencies that enable leaders and professionals to be in a position to develop their existing individual, social, technical and strategic core competencies confidently and successfully in an intercultural context.
+This is a critical entrepreneurial advantage that can be used through specific personal intercultural competence development.

-There are a variety of intercultural training offers, but there is a decisive for success difference in the understanding of intercultural competence.
+There are a variety of intercultural training offers, but there is a decisive difference in the understanding of intercultural competence integral for success.
 Intercultural competence is a globally valid metacompetency – it follows cross cultural psychological principles.